stbnrivas/dataModels/specs/Device/Device/doc/spec.md

 -   `refDeviceModel` : The device's model.

-    -   Attribute type: Reference to an entity of type [DeviceModel](../../DeviceModel/doc/spec.md).
+    -   Attribute type: Property.
+Reference to an entity of type [DeviceModel](../../DeviceModel/doc/spec.md).
     -   Optional

 -   `batteryLevel` : Device's battery level.
 It must be equal to `1.0` when battery is full. `0.0` when battery ìs empty. `-1` when transiently cannot be determined.

     -   Type: [Number](https://schema.org/Number)
     -   Allowed values: Interval \[0,1\] or -1